 Most of the people you see working at Trader Joe’s are “crew members” these are the non-management employees.
 You can recognize them because they usually were Trader Joe’s t-shirts.
 Management must wear some type of Hawaiian shirt mostly button down type, short sleeve shirts.
 Most employees in the store can pretty much answering any question about any product, stock shelves and ring up sales.
 They are always around and almost always helpful.
 If you want to sample a product, usually they will open something up and let you have a taste!

-Trader Joe’s Liberal Return policy
+Trader Joe’s Return policy

 If you are unsatisfied with anything you buy there for whatever reason, they will give you a refund at the cash register no question asked.
 Period.
+If any employee even gives a moment’s pause about returning something, go straight to the manager.
+You need your product or a receipt to get money or exchange, but even half eaten food will be fully refunded.
+In all my years shopping there, I’ve seen a lot of crazy stuff.

 Trader Joe’s loves Vegans, Vegetarians, Gluten Free and Kosher